 Bursitis usually results from a repetitive movement or due to prolonged and excessive pressure.

-Shoulder bursitis (or most commonly, subacromial bursitis) is common in overhead activities at work or in sport eg swimming, throwing, surfing, paddling, cricket bowling, waterpolo.
-It is more prevalent in people with poor posture eg round shoulders, weak scapular muscles, thigh pectorals or poor technique.
+Shoulder bursitis (or most commonly, subacromial bursitis) is common in overhead activities at work or sport, e.g. swimming, throwing, surfing, paddling, cricket bowling, water polo.
+It is more prevalent in poor posture (e.g. round shoulders, weak scapular muscles, tight pectorals or poor technique).
 All of these deficits can be assessed and successfully treated by a skilled shoulder physiotherapist.

-Trochanteric bursitis (or hip bursitis) sufferers usually have weak hip/gluteal muscles and tend to sway sideways (or collapse) as they walk, which irritates your trochanteric bursa.
-The long-term solution is to address the weak gluteal muscles rather than solely focus on the bursitis itself.
+Trochanteric bursitis or hip bursitis sufferers usually have weak hip/gluteal muscles and tend to sway sideways (or collapse) as they walk, which irritates your trochanteric bursa.
+The long-term solution is to address the weak gluteal muscles rather than solely focus on bursitis itself.

 Any bursa in your body, and remember there are 150+ can be susceptible to repetitive trauma due to poor muscle control of movement patterns.
-Identification and correction of these poor movement patterns falls into the professional skill profile of physiotherapist.
-Please seek their professional opinion especially in longstanding or repeat episodes of bursitis.
+Identification and correction of these poor movement patterns fall into the professional skill profile of physiotherapists.
+Please seek their professional opinion, especially in longstanding or repeat episodes of bursitis.

 Another cause of bursitis is a traumatic injury.
 Following trauma, such as a car accident or fall, a patient may develop bursitis.
-Usually the acute compression of your bursa causes an inflammatory healing reaction that results in swelling within the bursa, or bursitis.
-Once the bursa is inflamed, normal movements and activities can become painful from either the pain-sensitive chemical reaction within the bursa or the swollen bursa can provide additional frictional forces in the subsequent movements.
+Usually, the acute compression of your bursa causes an inflammatory healing reaction that results in swelling within the bursa or bursitis.
+Once the bursa is inflamed, normal movements and activities can become painful.
+The pain-sensitive chemical reaction within the bursa or the swollen bursa can provide additional frictional forces in the subsequent movements.

-A fall and land onto your knee can acutely compress your prepatella bursa resulting in knee bursitis.
+A fall and land on your knee can acutely compress your prepatellar bursa resulting in knee bursitis.